 Getting a paycheck is great but being the one to issue that paycheck can be a lot of work.
 There’s a lot that goes into paying your employees along with paying and reporting payroll taxes.
-This blog post will walk you through the basics of processing payroll for a new employee in Washington state.
+This blog post will teach you the basics of processing payroll for a new employee in Washington State.

 Here is what is included in the payroll process:

 Deciding what to pay employees and how often

 Gathering employee information

 Getting approvals for time

 Sending payroll tax payments and reports when due